List of Hidden Voices (game show) episodes

-(Note: This also includes a recently aired 5th season, which originally planned to suspend auditions and subsequently halt its production due to the COVID-19 pandemic.)
-It was aired on HTV7 (from its debut on 5 November 2016 to 4 October 2020).
+The Vietnamese television mystery music game show Hidden Voices (also known by its main title in Giọng ải giọng ai, lit.
+'Who is that voice?'; abbreviated as GAGA) has aired five seasons and 92 episodes; (Note: This also includes a recently aired 5th season, which originally planned to suspend auditions and subsequently halt its production due to the COVID-19 pandemic.) with all of them have been broadcast on HTV7 from 5 November 2016 to 4 October 2020.